 This involves the construction of a septic tank for every unit or combined units/facilities for disposal of wastewater which is more expensive and time consuming.
 It also calls for regular monitoring and record keeping to ensure timely exhaustion in order to avoid leaks and spills.
 However, in the absence of a sewer line (as is the case with the area), this remains one of the options for the proponent.
 The disadvantage of this system is that construction of a standard septic tank and a soak pit requires exhaustion after a short period since the wastewater generated within the flats is much and therefore management becomes difficult.
 One advantage of then area is that it has red soil which is suitable for disposal of the wastewater via the soak pit.
 Septic and soak pit are suitable for single-dwelling houses where each has its own since wastewater generated may not as much but may be a challenge for flats since the daily volume is more.
 It is unsuitable where a septic tank is used by various houses or facilities since the cost of operation may increase and may also fail to handle the potentially high volumes of wastewater generated.
-The cost of construction of a septic tank for each of the unit or facility would also be very high as compared to a common wastewater treatment system.
+The cost of construction a septic tank for each of the unit or facility would also be very high as compared to a common wastewater treatment system.
 Septic tanks systems also reduces chances of immediate water recycling since most of the times the water is finally disposed to underground soak pits.
 From the foregoing, the option for septic tanks is not viable in comparison with other available options.

-Alternative three: Lagoons Wastewater treatment system
+Alternative three: Wastewater treatment plant

 This involves the construction of a series of lagoons for digestion of microorganisms and subsequent treatment of the waste water.
 This alternative comes with one main advantage in that the treated water could be used for irrigation either in farmland or the compounds.
 However, it comes with one disadvantage in that it requires a bigger area of land and requires a lot of monitoring so as to ensure that the waste water is treated to the standards before being released to the environment.
 Underground concrete-made tanks to store the sludge points like the proposed project is also expensive and time consuming.
 However, in the absence of a sewer line(as is the case with the area), this remains the most appropriate option for the proponent and developers.
-Fortunately, since the proposed project has not started, the proponent has an opportunity to provide for such wastewater treatment system in the design and layout and thus land for the same can be provided for though it will call for reduction in units since it takes a bit more space in such urban environments, it is not preferred since many people 'imagine' living with a 'sewer treatment' in the neighbourhood.
+Fortunately, the proposed project has provided for wastewater treatment systems in the design and thus land for the same is provided for.